 Cooler glasses, sometimes referred to as standard water glasses, are used to do just that – serve water.
 But, as noted, can be used for all types of cold beverages.
 Traditional water glasses feature tall, straight sides and hold 12 ounces; however, a range is available from 10 to 25 ounces to best accommodate varying demands.

-As you may be able to defer from the name, juice glasses are best reserved for serving juice.
+As you may be able to infer from the name, juice glasses are best reserved for serving juice.
 They’re often notated by their smaller capacities, ideal for serving fresh-squeezed juices during breakfast and brunch.

 They are available in different designs to really accentuate bright juices and assist with tabletop presentation.
 Sometimes, these are used interchangeably with small capacity rocks glasses, occasionally referred to as low-ball glasses (see below).
-The standard height of a juice glass typically doesn’t go past five inches, with capacities often ranging between three to seven ounces.
+The standard height of a juice glass typically doesn’t go past five inches, with capacities often ranging between three and seven ounces.

 Rocks glasses have become more prominent in everyday dining thanks to their versatility.
 Many rocks glasses have also been referred to as lowball glasses, a low glass with a sturdy and wide round base (compared to hi-ball glasses that are much taller but slimmer, often holding the same capacity; see our Types of Bar Glasses Buying Guide for more characteristics).